haquanq-frontendmentor/interactive-pricing-component/.docs/frontend-mentor.md

 🐦 **Things to improve**

-- My JS source code is messy, i am thinking about using TypeScript next time when i came back for this challenge again
+- My JS source code is messy, i am thinking about using TypeScript for stronger static types next time when i came back for this challenge again
-- I need a better way to handle CSS `font` custom variables accross all components
+- Figure out a system to handle CSS `font` custom variables accross all components

 ### What challenges did you encounter, and how did you overcome them?